blueberryapple/clean-fast-api/README.md

 # clean-fast-api

-This microservice follow clean architecture.
+This microservice follows clean architecture.
 It mainly serves as an example for serving ml models.The code has separate concerns for the routing, business logic, and data retrieval.

 ## Technical details